Lukeaalbert/bfs-maze-solver/README.md

 them to the queue if they have not already been visited.
 When the solver reaches the finish spot (denoted with 'f'), it backtraces and returned the solved maze.

+This project is not intended to implement the most valuable maze solving algorithm, but rather, demonstrate my understanding of a number of topics, such as:
+- Dynamic memory allocation of arrays and 2D arrays.
+- Proper use of structs and classes in different files.
+- Implementation of a queue data structure.
+- Implementing the breadth-first search (BFS) algorithm.

 The start is denoted with 's'.
 The finish is denoted with 'f'.
 Open spots are denoted with '.'.